Weighing the Sun with five photographs: Conclusions

 On the other hand, the eccentricity can be measured by only knowing the position of Earth's perihelion and aphelion.
 By taking photographs in those points, geometrical method can be used to estimate the eccentricity.
-However, for this approache, the ellipse orbit is assumed, and those two points do not provide enough information to calculate the orbit's parameters.
+However, for this approach, the ellipse orbit is assumed, and those two points do not provide enough information to calculate the orbit's parameters.
 On the contrary, following the same procedure of this paper, the orbits of Moon and Jupiter can be calculated, as these bodies are visible from Earth using telescopes.
 These works are left for the future.

+Finally, it is also important to consider that Sun's diameter $D_\odot$ is considered a known variable along this work.
+Its value can be estimated experimentally, although its precision depends on several solar factors \cite{sund}, which implies that it needs to be estimated periodically.
+However, a simple and very accurate manner to estimate Sun's diameter can be constructed by using an eclipse.
+The ratio between Sun and Earth radii can be estimated using the tecniques developed in Ref.~\cite{caerolsasenjomooon}.
+Thus, by knowing Earth's diameter (for example, through Eratosthenes' experiment), the Sun's diameter is readily calculated.

 All the above considerations lead to or improve the results shown along this work.
-We strongly believe that this experience can be developed in a simpler manner by a group of students, who will find how to calculate something apparently difficult in a very straightforward and precise way.
-The process of taking the photographs, the use and understanding of a telescope, the computational analysis to measure the radii, the analitical analysis to evaluate the orbit, and the theoretical use of Kepler's law to estimate the Sun's mass can be used by a teacher to encourage the scientific knowledge pursue in students, and at the same time, to explain to them the different processes that a scientist must do in order to unveil deep truths behind the facts.
+We strongly believe that this experience can be developed in a simpler manner by a group of students.
+The process of taking the photographs, the use and understanding of a telescope, the computational analysis to measure the radii, the analytical methods to evaluate the orbit, and the theoretical use of Kepler's laws to estimate the Sun's mass can be used by a teacher to encourage the scientific knowledge pursue in students, and at the same time, to explain to them the different processes that a scientist must do in order to unveil deep truths behind the facts.